| Sikh Missionary

 Ardas

-starts with ‘Pritham Bhagauti Simar Kai’
+Ardas starts with “Pritham Bhagauti Simar Kai”

-made by the Sikhs are recalled daily in Ardas (Sikh prayer)
+Sacrifices made by the Sikhs are recalled daily in Ardas (Sikh prayer)

-the sacrifices made by their great Gurus.
-The sacrifices of the brave
+In their daily Ardas, the Sikhs remember and respect the sacrifices made by their great Gurus.
+The sacrifices of the brave Sikhs who offered themselves for martyrdom to upkeep their religion and righteousness are recalled.

 The Sikhs pray,